 The spaces between shows were painful as were the attempts by local knowns and unknowns to outshine, distinguish and level up amid a crowd of...whatever the fuck that was.

 After 45 mins (or so) I went to a blues club next door.

 The band was spectacular.
 The lead singer belted out some Howlin' Wolf tunes and quipped how she was going to make things "Dirty up in here."

 I laughed, tucked into a couple Gin/Tonics and chilled.
 It fixed (considerably) a disappointing night.

 Honestly, the event I was originally there for, that "Dirty" thing, was not my...thing.
 I realized later that what I experienced was exactly the point.

 Ultimately, however, occupying an evening with fascination and brain candy was not the intent.
 The event was a venue to be seen, huddle with your squad, talk shit (about yourself and others) and maybe catch an afterglow play party in a jacuzzi room at a nearby Baymont Inn.

 The suburban freebie newspaper readers, who considered themselves "normal" in their mind were there to see the "freaks" and feel connected to local pop kink culture.
 Like a zoo.
 That was the vibe.

-Photographer types held their own Solo cups of $9 Bud Light Lime, also pretending to look at exhibits while complaining about GWCs, the latest flavor of the moment (who either does or does not use Photoshop enough) against a background of being jealous or getting butthurt because their ass-end convoluted contrived "edgy" gas mask/bondage photo didn't make the cut or hasn't sold yet.
+Photographer types held their own Solo cups of $9 Bud Light Lime, also pretending to look at exhibits while complaining about GWCs, the latest flavor of the moment, who either does or does not use Photoshop enough, and the term "editing" vs "retouching" against a background of being jealous or getting butthurt because their ass-end convoluted contrived "edgy" gas mask/bondage photo didn't make the cut or hasn't sold yet.